Manaswani96/GradientEchoes/README.md

 Final Note
 ----------

-This repo is my way of sharing the joy of math, code, and optimization.If you’re a student, a researcher, or just a curious geek: welcome aboard.Clone, tweak, run the plots, and maybe invent your own algorithm.
+This repo is my way of sharing the joy of math, code, and optimization.<br>
+If you’re a student, a researcher, or just a curious geek: welcome aboard.<br>
+Clone, tweak, run the plots, and maybe invent your own algorithm.

 Gradient Echoes is meant to be alive — every optimizer leaves echoes in the landscape.